ellenhwang/stat159_proj2/data/README.md

 # Data

-This file contains the full raw dataset, `Credit.csv`, eda-output.txt, and the trainin and testing datasets.
+This file contains the full raw dataset, Credit.csv, Processed-Credit.csv, eda-output.txt, model outputs as txt files, the training and testing datasets, and RData files holding model objects.